 ever seen.
 What a huge bear measuring 8 feet. |

-Wanting a huge bear
+Wanting a huge bear for

-foot trophy, nose to tail.
+trophy, nose to tail.
 A thrilling adventure for Ronald

 and another big game story for Alberta Wilderness Adventures.